nopara73/ZeroLink/README.md

 The good news is that there is an easier and user friendly way to achieve it.
 The post-mix wallet MAY accept deposits to be directly made to its addresses, without mixing.
 Since the input joining is disallowed there is no reason not to enable that.
 However if the post-mix wallet disables it, it can simply query all the Chaumian CoinJoin transactions and all its ZeroLink compliant children, since it is not interested in any other information.
 This would result in drastically better user experience, because it does not need to wait hours for blockchain syncing.

-Furthermore, because  every time a CJ transaction fails a new post-mix wallet output is registered, post-mix wallets SHOULD be monitored in huge depth.
+Furthermore, because  every time a CoinJoin transaction fails a new post-mix wallet output is registered, post-mix wallets SHOULD be monitored in huge depth.
 While it is not unlikely that an attacker ever tries to disrupt any round, because of the reasons detailed above, neverthless a post-mix wallet is recommended to monitor 1000 clean addressess after the last used one.
 In this case a post-mix wallets would still show the right balances if the pre-mix wallet participates in disrupted rounds continously for two days.

 #### Transaction Broadcasting